NamithaKolli/QR-based-file-tracking-system-Vigilants-/README.md

 # Future Improvements

-- Time-based push notifications
-- Priority order for urgent files
 - Automated file approval workflows
-- Deployment to cloud servers (Render / Railway)
+- Re-Deployment to cloud servers (Render / Railway) with paid plan
 - Mobile-friendly interface
 - Search and filter on the files page
 - File archiving and soft-delete